 This Day In Writing History

 On March 8th, 1935, Of Time and the River, the second novel by the legendary American writer Thomas Wolfe, was published.
-It was a sequel to Wolfe's highly acclaimed classic debut novel, Look Homeward, Angel (1929).
+The book was a sequel to Wolfe's highly acclaimed debut novel, Look Homeward, Angel (1929).

 Of Time and the River, subtitled A Legend of Man's Hunger in His Youth, was a semi-autobiographical novel that picked up where Look Homeward, Angel left off.

 The novel opens with Wolfe's protagonist, 22-year-old Eugene Gant, leaving North Carolina to do graduate studies at Harvard University.

 An aspiring writer, Gant studies play writing and strikes up a close friendship with Francis Starwick, his professor's assistant.
 Starwick, a Midwesterner and cultured, fastidious scholar, enjoys getting drunk with Gant and talking about writing and philosophy.

 Feeling little support for his literary aspirations from his professors and his family, Gant finds a kindred spirit in Starwick.
 After his father dies, Gant returns to North Carolina, but having tasted life outside his stifling Southern home town, he determines to become a writer.

 He goes off with Francis Starwick to Europe, where he embarks on an existentialist odyssey as he and Starwick try find happiness and enlightenment as they live the lives of artists.
 Ultimately, Gant returns to the United States.

 That's just a threadbare outline of the plot.
 Of Time and the River is a huge epic novel that originally clocked in at over 300,000 words.

 It took Thomas Wolfe and his editor at Scribner's a few years just to edit the finished manuscript down to a publishable length, which turned out to be just over 800 pages of Wolfe's dazzling, richly descriptive, philosophical prose.